 Guided tour : History and architecture Couvent des Jacobins Toulouse

-Guided tour : History and architecture Couvent des Jacobins Toulouse, dimanche 23 juin 2024.
+Guided tour : History and architecture Couvent des Jacobins Toulouse, dimanche 19 mai 2024.

-Guided tour : History and architecture A medieval monastery at the heart of the city – Eight centuries of history Dimanche 23 juin, 16h30 Couvent des Jacobins
+Guided tour : History and architecture A medieval monastery at the heart of the city – Eight centuries of history Dimanche 19 mai, 16h30 Couvent des Jacobins

 Dates et horaires de début et de fin (année – mois – jour – heure) :